-IMD EMBA alumna helps launch a new innovative financing mechanism to end TB by 2030
+IMD EMBA alumna launches an innovative financing mechanism to end TB

 Jackie Huh says the IMD Executive MBA program contributed to conceptualizing and strengthening the Stop TB Partnership’s most recent initiative

 Jackie is the Head of Strategic Initiatives & Innovative Financing at the Stop TB Partnership, which is hosted by the United Nations Office for Project Services (UNOPS).
 She completed the IMD EMBA program in 2015.

 An initiative that Jackie conceived while participating in the IMD EMBA program was recently launched by the Stop TB Partnership and its partners – a social impact fund for tuberculosis (TB) called Venture Lab (vLAB), which will pool and blend private and public capital to fund innovative projects in the fight against TB.

 TB is the new global health emergency and the world’s leading infectious disease killer, surpassing even HIV and Malaria.
 Every 18 seconds, 1 person dies and 2 billion people are infected as the disease is easily spread through the air by coughing and sneezing.
 As TB predominantly affects the poor and vulnerable, it does not nearly get as much attention or funding as many other infectious diseases.
 In order to end TB by 2030, substantial innovation will be required across the whole spectrum of TB prevention and treatment, including diagnosis, treatment, adherence, and vaccination.